vara910/vara910/README.md

-# 👋 Hi there, I'm Danaboina Varaprasad!
+# 👋 Hi there, I'm Varaprasad!

 🎓 **Engineering Graduate**
 💻 Aspiring **Software Engineer** with a strong interest in **Artificial Intelligence**, **Full Stack Development**, and building **innovative, real-world solutions**